Posted by Todd Smith

 If you’re interrupted while working on a task, not only is the interruption itself often a waste of time, but when you resume your work, it takes time to gather your thoughts and return to your original state of focus before the interruption occurred.

 1. Turn off ALL notifications on your computer.
-This includes everything from the social media sites to your e-mail program.
-Instead, block out windows of times to return e-mails and visit your social media sites.
+This includes everything from social media sites to your e-mail program.
+Instead, block out windows of time to return e-mails and visit your social media sites.

 In my case, I check e-mails two to three times a day and check my social media sites one to two times a day.

 2. Turn off ALL notifications on your cell phone device.
 Unless your job requires you to respond immediately to messages, consider putting your phone on silent or do-not-disturb mode.
 If an instantaneous response is not necessary, return messages during breaks between tasks or during windows of time you allocate for such responsibilities.

 As an entrepreneur for the last several decades, I value the importance of generating sales and providing a high level of customer service.
 But I also know that I don’t need to drop what I am doing and disrupt my thought process every time someone calls, texts, or e-mails me.

 3. Resist the temptation to accept unscheduled phone calls.
 If a caller has not scheduled a specific time to talk to you and they consistently get your voicemail, they will soon learn the value of setting an appointment.

 While I don’t require my family and close friends to schedule calls with me, I still maintain established boundaries to prevent unnecessary interruptions.
 My family understands the value of my time and knows not to interrupt me unless it is an emergency.
 They also know that spending time with my family is important to me and I will do my utmost to prevent others from interrupting our time together.